jessemiller/HamlPy/readme.md

 HamlPy currently:

-- has no configuration file.  which it should for a few reasons, like turning off what is autoescaped for example
+- has no configuration file, which it should for a few reasons, like turning off what is autoescaped for example
 - does not support some of the filters yet

 ## Contributing

-Very happy to have contributions to this project.
+Very happy to have contributions to this project and new co-maintainers.
+To get started you'll need to clone the project and install the dependencies:

+    virtualenv env
+    source env/bin/activate
+    pip install -r requirements-test.txt

 Please write tests for any new features and always ensure the current tests pass.
-You can run the tests from the base direcotry by running

-    virtualenv ve
-    source ve/bin/activate
+If you have both Python 2 and 3 installed, you can run the tests in both versions using Tox:

-    pip install -r requirements-test.txt
+    pip install tox
+    tox

+To simply run the tests with your current Python version, use:

     cd hamlpy && py.test